What is the graduate environment like?

 - Take the relevant training modules (described in previous section).

 - Please check all of these recommendations with your advisor to ensure that they apply to you.

 The Department of Kinesiology emphasizes professional experience and resume development.
 Students are rigorously prepared for career placement.
 After graduation, graduates of the doctoral program typically gravitate towards positions as professors and investigators.
 Master’s degree graduates may work in many high-level positions within the health field.
 Graduate students work with their advisor to formulate a focused academic plan to best suit their unique professional goals.
 Based upon our combination of laboratory research, professional experience, and guided course development, we are able to place close to 100% of our Master’s and Doctoral students.

 Why should I elect to study Kinesiology at UConn, rather than at another institution?

 Students of all levels in the Department of Kinesiology have the unique opportunity to work with some of the best investigators in the field in a collaborative environment.
 Through daily interaction and departmental research projects, students have the unique opportunity to connect to other students as well as to form lasting relationships with those in the laboratory.
 Students gain knowledge through extensive experience and hands-on work.
 As a result, a graduate of the department is well able to find success in any career path they choose.

 Who should I contact with additional questions?

 We encourage you to fully explore the details of each program through this website and read more about the individual professors and their research.
-Finally, please review the information on the How to Apply to Graduate Programs page to select an advisor who best matches your research interest.
-Please contact that professor personally to express interest in their program.
-We recommend telephone contact instead of email correspondence.
+Information about the graduate application process and requirements can be found on the How To Apply to Graduate Programs page.
+Please contact Dr. Neal Glaviano if you have any questions related to our graduate programs or the application progress within the Department of Kinesiology.